 TDI: 1-2 What's this?

 Other than eating cheap and fatty cow meat on the dusty and noisy street corners, there’s plenty of variety.
-Meat or fish stew with rice or white corn porridge is an African classic, and in Kenya, they certainly know how to make it tasty.
-There’s also plenty of Indian influence, as well.
-Chapati (Indian pita bread) became part of Kenyan culture and they make it delicious.
-You can also find fried Indian-style snacks on the streets, like Samosa.
+Meat or fish stew with polenta made from manioc rather than corn is an African classic, and in Kenya they certainly know how to make it tasty.
+There’s also plenty of Indian influence.
+Chapati (Indian pita bread) has become part of Kenyan culture, and it’s made deliciously.
+You can also find fried Indian-style snacks on the streets, such as samosas.

 7. Cote Ivoire